Can I Grow Asparagus?

 Asparagus Harvesting Tips

 If started from seed, asparagus will take about 3 years to become productive.
 One-year-old asparagus crowns will need two years of growth prior to harvesting and two-year-old crowns, just one year.
 Be patient the first year of cutting by limiting spear harvesting to a 10-day period.
 Asparagus will then build strength and reward you with higher yields thereafter.
 In the second year, cutting can be done for two weeks.
 After that, harvesting can build up to six weeks.
 Stop cutting when spears start to get thinner.
 Do not cut any that are thinner than a pencil.
 For most of the country, cutting time will range for mid-April to late-June for established beds.
 Either snap off the spear at soil level, or cut an inch or two below the soil level with a knife.
-The resulting longer stalks store better.
+The resulting, longer asparagus stalks store better.

 Asparagus Recipes & Storage